A test of significance in functional quadratic regression: Application to spectral data

 \section{Application to spectral data}

-In this section we apply our test to the data set collected by Tecator and available at {\texttt http://lib.stat.cmu.edu/datasets/tecator}.
+In this section, we apply our test to the data set collected by Tecator and available at \url{http://lib.stat.cmu.edu/datasets/tecator}.
 Tecator used 240 samples of finely chopped pure meat with different fat contents.
 For each sample of meat, a 100 channel spectrum of absorbances was recorded using a Tecator Infratec food and feed analyzer.
 These absorbances can be thought of as a discrete approximation to the continuous record, $X_n(t)$.
 Also, for each sample of meat, the fat content, $Y_n$ was measured by analytic chemistry.

-The absorbance curve measured from the $n\superscript{th}$ meat sample is given by $X_n(t) = \log_{10}\left(I_0/I\right)$, where $t$ is the wavelength of the light, $I_0$ is the intensity of the light before passing through the meat sample, and $I$ is the intensity of the light after it passes through the meat sample.
+The absorbance curve measured from the $n${th} meat sample is given by $X_n(t) = \log_{10}(I_0/I)$, where $t$ is the wavelength of the light, $I_0$ is the intensity of the light before passing through the meat sample, and $I$ is the intensity of the light after it passes through the meat sample.
 The Tecator Infratec food and feed analyzer measured absorbance at 100 different wavelengths between 850 and 1050 nanometers.
 This gives the values of $X_n(t)$ on a discrete grid from which we can use cubic splines to interpolate the values anywhere within the interval.
-A representative sample of 15 of the 240 absorbance trajectories are pictured in Figure~\ref{f:spectra}.
+A representative sample of 15 of the 240 absorbance trajectories are pictured in Figure \ref{fspectra}.
+Ferraty \textit{et al.} \cite{ferrvieupla2007} and Li and Yu \cite{liyu2008} contain an analysis of the Tecator data as classification problem.

-\citetext{mueller:yao2010} proposed using a functional quadratic model to predict the fat content, $Y_n$, of a meat sample based on its absorbance spectrum, $X_n(t)$.
-We are interested in determining whether the quadratic term in \eqref{eq:model} is needed by testing its significance for this data set.
+Yao and M\"uller \cite{muelleryao2010} proposed using a functional quadratic model to predict the fat content, $Y_n$, of a meat sample based on its absorbance spectrum, $X_n(t)$.
+We are interested in determining whether the quadratic term in \eqref{eqmodel} is needed by testing its significance for this data set.
 From the data, we calculate $U_{240}$.
-The p-value is then $\P\left(\chi^2(r) > U_{240}\right)$.
-The test statistic and hence the p-value are influenced by the number of principal components that we choose to keep.
-If we select $p$ according to the advice of \citetext{ramsay:silverman:2005}, we will keep only $p=1$ principal component because this explains more than 85\% of the variation between absorbance curves in the sample.
-Table~\ref{t:pvalues} gives p-values obtained using $p=1$, $2$, and $3$ principal components, which strongly supports that the quadratic regression provides a better model for the Tecator data.
+The rejection probability is then $P(\chi^2(r) > U_{240})$.
+The test statistic and hence the rejection probability are influenced by the number of principal components that we choose to keep.
+If we select $p$ according to the advice of Ramsay and Silverman \cite{ramsaysilverman2005}, we will keep only $p=1$ principal component because this explains more than 85\% of the variation between absorbance curves in the sample.
+Table \ref{tpvalues} gives rejection probabilities obtained using $p=1$, $2$, and $3$ principal components, which strongly supports that the quadratic regression provides a better model for the Tecator data.